Frequently Asked Questions

 -

-Get in touch via our contact form.
+Get in touch via our Contact Form.

 -

-We specialise only in Chinese tea, and almost exclusively in tea from Yunnan province.
+We specialise in Chinese tea, and almost exclusively in tea from Yunnan province.
 Our primary focus is pu-erh tea, but we also sell white and black tea.
 We can only be in one place during each tea season, and it takes a lifetime to develop experience, knowledge, and relationships in order to acquire and create good tea in just one area.
 Also, Yunnan is a huge place!
-So we will be stuck there for quite a while (hopefully forever).
+So we'll be stuck there for quite a while (hopefully forever).

 -